 If you have a chrome finish on your vehicle, you should be aware of the benefits of investing in a quality polish.
 There are many brands out there that make quality polishes for chrome.

-With some bit of research, you should be able to identify which brand meets your preferences and budget.
+With a bit of research, you should be able to identify which brand meets your preferences and budget.
 Buying polish for chrome is a better solution than attempting a DIY clear coat over chrome that won’t last.

 Will Clear Coat Keep a Chrome Surface Shiny?